fabriziosalmi/extreme-content-detector/README.md

-# Antifa Model - Extremist Content Analysis Application
+# Extremist Content Analysis Application

 This application scrapes and analyzes websites for extremist content, producing analytics and visualizations to help track and understand extremist online presence.